1.14m candidates sat for UTME in 4 days – JAMB - Nigeria Today

 The spokesman said that the breakdown of the results would be published after the last set of candidates would have completed the examination.

-“The examination is still on, when we finish, we will come up with the statistics,’’ he told NAN.
+“The examination is still on, when we finish, we will come up with the statistics,’’ he said.

 He said that the examination had been hitch-free, adding that JAMB set up a team to receive and address complaints about the examination.

-The post 1.14m candidates sat for UTME in 4 days – JAMB appeared first on BusinessDay : News you can trust.
+The post 1.14m candidates sat for UTME in 4 days – JAMB appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share